 In this third piece, Victoria explores what parents can do to nurture kids’ independence, without compromising their own values and responsibilities.
+Here are 4 suggestions on what parents can do to raise independent kids, with takeaways from the Montessori approach.

 1. Manage your expectations and take baby steps